-Unemployment is not the core subject of this article, so I don’t want to ramble on about it too much, suffice to say that I believe in South Africa we are trying to fix this problem using the wrong tools.
+Unemployment is not the core subject of this article, so I don’t want to ramble on about it too much.
+Suffice to say, I believe in South Africa we are trying to fix this problem with the wrong tools.
 We are using a hammer when we should be using a precision screwdriver.

-I am referring, of course, to what is being taught in school added with the attitude of our youth, many of our Matrics are walking out of their graduation ceremony and back home to watch TV.
+I am referring, of course, to what is taught in school, added to that the attitude of our youth.
+Many of our matriculants are walking out of their graduation ceremonies and back home to watch TV.

 I get CVs from these students every week.
-It is scary how many students are needing work.
+It is scary how many students are in need of work.

-1 in 4 of those job applications I receive are being sent by a parent and not the child!
+1 in 4 of the job applications I receive is sent by a parent, not the child.

-I know everyone is different: I had about 5 jobs when I was younger, and I reinvested in myself time and time again.
+With that said, I know everyone is different.
+I had about five jobs when I was younger, and I reinvested in myself time and time again.
 I invoiced my first million when I was very young.
-I believed I did what Richard suggested time and time again:
+I believe I did what Richards suggested time and time again.

-Back then, I launched what appeared to be an entire company (on the web at least), from a bedroom in my grans house using nothing but a diary and a very old alcatel cell phone.
-I don’t like to share posts from my personal social media, but I did post something this week on my personal account which is really relevant here, so I will share:
+Back then I launched what appeared to be an entire company, on the web at least, from a bedroom in my gran’s house, using nothing but a dairy and a very old Alcatel cell phone.
+I don’t like to expose posts from my personal social media, but I posted something on my personal account this week, which I think to be very relevant here, so I will gladly share it.

-If there is a need… try make money off it!
+If there is a need…try making money off it!

 Sure, you will fail sometimes… but you will have at least walked away with a lesson.

-Entrepreneurship and small business are the only viable solution in Africa.
-Working more than 2 jobs or more than one angle of income is a reality and where most youth, and even older people seeking more income are failing to understand: juggling three or four very different smaller careers is the new way to make a living.
+Entrepreneurship and small businesses are the only viable solution in Africa.
+Working more than two jobs or more than one angle of income is a reality.
+What most of our youth and even seniors, who are actively seeking more income, fail to understand is that juggling three or four very different and smaller careers is the new way of making a living.

-I was very sad this week to hear of two South African Matrics who committed suicide because of their matric results.
-Our matric pass rate has also dropped in 2017.
+I was very sad to hear that two South African matriculants committed suicide this week, because of their matric results.
+Our matric pass-rate has also dropped in 2017.

-So many students, so many people, looking for work, and business just cannot accommodate it.
+So many students and so many people are looking for work and businesses just cannot accommodate it.
 It is very depressing.

-Closing off on this part of the subject, I want to make a repeated request to be invited to help the powers that be to implement some relevant technologies and guidelines to being an entrepreneur in South Africa into our school syllabus..
-I have a few exceptional people in mind who could help me share with students’ tips and good practices on the positive influences of technology, and how easy it is to become an entrepreneur.
+Closing off on this part of the subject, I want to make a repeated request to be invited to help implement some relevant technologies and guidelines to being an entrepreneur into our South African school syllabus.
+I have a few exceptional people in mind that can help me share tips and good practices on the positive influences of technology and how easy it is to become an entrepreneur with students.